UVCity/Right-Call/Documentation/User.md

 - Multiple files can be uploaded at the same time.
 - For the video input, there are three supported types of videos that can be uploaded: MP4, WebM, and Ogg.
 - Once selected, they would then click upload and if it works, it would direct them back to the admin page and a lesson(s) would succesfully be created.
-- A message will appear to let the admin know the video is still uploading.
+- A message will appear to let the admin know the lesson is still uploading.
-- The video may take a little bit (around 10 seconds) to upload, so don't click upload again or anything else until redirected back to the admin page.
+- The lesson may take a little bit (around 10 seconds per video in lesson) to upload, so don't click upload again or anything else until redirected back to the admin page.

 ## Deleting Videos/Lessons